 Recent Intel Xeon data center platforms use two processor CPUs connected together with the Ultra Path Interconnect (UPI).
 PCIe lanes in these servers have a natural affinity to one CPU.
 Although globally accessible from any of the system cores, NVMe SSDs and network interface cards connected through the PCIe bus may provide different performance characteristics (e.g., higher latency, lower bandwidth) to each CPU.
 Accessing non-local PCIe devices may involve traffic over the UPI link that might become a point of congestion.
 Similarly, persistent memory is non-uniformly accessible (NUMA), and CPU affinity must be respected for maximal performance.

 Therefore, when running in a multi-socket and multi-rail environment, the DAOS service must be able to detect the CPU to PCIe device and persistent memory affinity and minimize, as much as possible, non-local access.
-This can be achieved by spawning one instance of the I/O Engine per CPU, then accessing only the persistent memory and PCI devices local to that CPU from that engine instance instance.
+This can be achieved by spawning one instance of the I/O Engine per CPU, then accessing only the persistent memory and PCI devices local to that CPU from that server instance.
 The DAOS control plane is responsible for detecting the storage and network affinity and starting the I/O Engines accordingly.